-- (1) Save as otherwise in this Act or in any other law specially provided, the court, whenever it may punish a person for an offence- - (a) by imprisonment, may impose a sentence of imprisonment for a period not exceeding twelve months, where the court is not the court of a regional division, or not exceeding ten years, where the court is the court of a regional division;
+- (1) Save as otherwise in this Act or in any other law specially provided, the court, whenever it may punish a person for an offence- - (a) by imprisonment, may impose a sentence of imprisonment for a period not exceeding three years, where the court is not the court of a regional division, or not exceeding 15 years, where the court is the court of a regional division. - [paragraph (a) substituted by section 9 of Act 91 of 1977 and by section 6 of Act 66 of 1998] - (b) by fine, may impose a fine not exceeding the amount determined by the Minister from time to time by notice in the Gazette for the respective courts referred to in paragraph (a); - [paragraph (b) substituted by section 9 of Act 91 of 1977, by section 1 of Act 109 of 1984 and by section 9 of Act 25 of 1987] - (c) [paragraph (c) deleted by section 2 of Act 33 of 1997] - (d) by correctional supervision, may impose correctional supervision for a period as contemplated in section 276A(1)(b) of the Criminal Procedure Act, 1977 (Act No. 51 of 1977).

-[paragraph (a) substituted by section 9 of Act 91 of 1977]
+[paragraph (d) added by section 2 of Act 129 of 1993] - (2) (a) The court shall have jurisdiction to impose any punishment prescribed in respect of an offence under an ordinance of a province or the territory which relates to vehicles and the

-- (b) by fine, may impose a fine not exceeding the amount determined by the Minister from time to time by notice in the Gazette for the respective courts referred to in paragraph (a); [paragraph (b) substituted by section 9 of Act 91 of 1977, by section 1 of Act 109 of 1984 and by section 9 of Act 25 of 1987] - (c) by whipping, may impose a sentence of whipping with a cane only. - (d) by correctional supervision, may impose correctional supervision for a period as contemplated in section 276A(1)(b) of the Criminal Procedure Act, 1977 (Act No. 51 of 1977). [paragraph (d) added by section 2 of Act 129 of 1993] - (2) (a) The court shall have jurisdiction to impose any punishment prescribed in respect of an offence under an ordinance of a province or the territory which relates to vehicles and the regulation of traffic on public roads, notwithstanding that such punishment exceeds the jurisdiction referred to in subsection (1). - (b) Where a person is convicted of culpable homicide arising out of the driving of a vehicle as defined in any applicable ordinance referred to in paragraph (a), the court shall have jurisdiction to impose any punishment which the court may impose under that paragraph in respect of the offence of driving a vehicle recklessly on a public road.
+- regulation of traffic on public roads, notwithstanding that such punishment exceeds the jurisdiction referred to in subsection (1). - (b) Where a person is convicted of culpable homicide arising out of the driving of a vehicle as defined in any applicable ordinance referred to in paragraph (a), the court shall have jurisdiction to impose any punishment which the court may impose under that paragraph in respect of the offence of driving a vehicle recklessly on a public road.